hagai-lvi/yelp-api-exploration/report-exploring-yelp-api.md

 ![](report-exploring-yelp-api_files/figure-html/unnamed-chunk-9-1.png)

 We thought that the rating might be affected by the distance from the center, but it seems like there is no trend in this graph.
-Using `cor(...)` we see that also here the correlation is -0.1490322, which is neglible.
+Using `cor(...)` we see that also here the correlation is -0.1490322, which is negligible.

 ------------